ChubieMirembe/RTG/Week_5/lab_book.md

 In this exercise, I implemented three cubes with different material properties (gold, jade, and plastic red), lit by two point lights where the static white light remains fixed above the scene and the red light rotates dynamically about the Y-axis by animating its position in the XZ-plane using cosine and sine over time.
-A Global UBO was used to store the camera matrices and both light properties, while push constants supplied each cube’s model matrix and unique material settings (Ka, Kd, Ks, shininess), allowing the same cube geometry to be drawn three times with visibly distinct shading.
+A Global UBO was used to store the camera matrices and both light properties, while push constants supplied each cube's model matrix and unique material settings (Ka, Kd, Ks, shininess), allowing the same cube geometry to be drawn three times with visibly distinct shading.
 The fragment shader performs Phong lighting using the two lights, producing ambient, diffuse, and specular contributions per fragment.
-Small emissive spheres were rendered at each light position as visual indicators (“pictures”) of the light sources so their placement and motion are clearly visible.
+Small emissive spheres were rendered at each light position as visual indicators (pictures) of the light sources so their placement and motion are clearly visible.
 Normals were transformed into world space to ensure accurate lighting calculations, and overall this setup fully meets the assignment requirements for multiple materials, two lights, and an animated red light rotating about the Y-axis.